 Parent(s)/Guardian(s) Signature: Date:

 Parent(s)/Guardian(s) Printed Name:

 Student Signature: Date:

 Student Printed Name:

 Please check one of the following options:

-We want to purchase the optional insuran ce for the Chromebook device.
-(If purchasing t the insurance on the
+We want to purchase the optional insura ance for the Chromebook device.
+(If purchasing the insurance on the ;

-Chromebook, please send the cash or money order t to the school to cover the costs of insurance by So eptember 30, 2023)
+Chromebook, please send the cash or money order er to the school to cover the costs of insurance by September 30, 2024 )

-We DO NOT want to purchase the optional i insurance for the Chromebook device.
-(If not pur rchasing insurance on
+We DO NOT want to purchase the options al insurance for the Chromebook device.
+(If not purchasing insurance 01

-the Chromebook, the student, and parents/guardians s will be responsible to pay any costs associated v with fixing damage to
+ans will be responsible to pay any costs associated with fixing damage

-the Chromebook not covered by the manufacturer's warranty.)
+the Chromebook not covered by the manufacture

-FOR CI ENTRAL OFFICE USE ONLY
+CENTRAL OFFICE USE ONLY

-□ The student listed below purchased the optional i □ The student listed below DID NOT purchase the
+☐ The student listed below purchased the optiona☐ The student listed below DID NOT purchase to al insurance on their Chromebook device.

 Chromebook ID:

+Please initial below next to the items that you have ve received:

+O Chromebook

+O Carrying Case

+o Power Cord

+Ι,, ε am signing below, verifying that I have received all of the items checkerland of Ohio Local School District's 1:1 Device Guidelines and d

+cland of Ohio Local School District's 1:1 Device Guidelines and

+Procedures manual.

+Student Signature: Date: